LeoBertini/CoralMethodsPaper/README.md

 2 - Producing diagnostic figures to visualize different calibration fits and how µCT histogram and phantom density standards overlap [WeightTest_DiagnosticFigures.py](https://github.com/LeoBertiniNHM/CoralMethodsPaper/blob/main/CoralWeightTests/WeightTest_DiagnosticFigures.py)

 3 - Aggregate weight test results from both an extended and an emulated normal phantom condition [ResultsAggregator.py](https://github.com/LeoBertiniNHM/CoralMethodsPaper/blob/main/CoralWeightTests/ResultsAggregator.py)

+## PhantomExtraction
+This directory contains code for:

+1 - Semi-automated extraction of phantom density inserts across the stack by prompting user interaction to mark where extended phantom inserts are located at the top and bottom of the stack.

+2 - Automated extaction of phantom density inserts using computer vision to detect regular circular features across the phantom stack

+## HistogramsRelicateScans
+This directory contains code for:

+1 - Plotting histogram overlays of replicate scans under different optimal settings, with curtosis and skewness measurements